 She would love you, and loves you even now, simply because you are her incredible daughter—a woman of strength, and worth, and tenacity, and spirit—regardless of what this life has thrown at her.

-I know if your mama was still alive, she would be in awe of the things you’ve accomplished, of the person you’ve become.
+I know if your mom was still alive, she would be in awe of the things you’ve accomplished, of the person you’ve become.
 She would be overjoyed at who you’ve chosen to give your heart to, and how you never let the world stop you from believing in yourself.

 I know she would tell you to slow down sometimes, to smile more, to trust that life is imperfect, yes, but beautiful anyways.
 I know she would tell you that things will come and go, but it’s the memories you hold onto.

-I know she would tell you that no matter how far she may feel, she’s always with you, within you.
+If your mom was still alive, I know she would tell you that no matter how far she may feel, she’s always with you, within you.

 I know that comfort can never fill the empty spaces, can never make sense of the ‘whys’ or answer the questions in your mind.
 I know that what you hear will never fully ease the pain, or give you the hope you need to walk forward without loneliness in your chest.